 Music Production and Computers

-In this course, students work with experienced faculty learning techniques for music and audio production using Digital Audio Workstation software like Ableton, Logic, and Reaper.
-Students engage in critical listening and work on daily creative projects culminating in a concert of student work at the end of the week.
+In this course, students work with experienced faculty to learn techniques for music and audio production using Digital Audio Workstation software like Ableton, Logic, and Reaper.
+Students engage in critical listening and work on daily creative projects, culminating in a concert of student work at the end of the week.
 Topics and techniques covered in the class include Sound Synthesis, Sample Manipulation, Songwriting and Arranging, Mixing and Mastering.

 Psychology of Happiness

 This course will explore the science of well-being and what influences happiness.
-Specifically, science has found that happiness is strongly tied to our social connections and feelings of meaning, and that happiness can be influenced by intentional behaviors.
+Specifically, research has found that happiness is strongly tied to our social connections and feelings of meaning, and that happiness can be influenced by intentional behaviors.
 In this course, we will address how psychologists define and measure happiness, identify specific psychological factors related to happiness, and examine research-based interventions that improve happiness.
-This course will provide opportunities for students to apply this science to their own lives to promote well-being as well as consider how we can more broadly implement the science to better our communities.
+This course will provide opportunities for students to apply this science to their own lives to promote well-being, as well as consider how we can more broadly implement these findings to better our communities.

 Should a football team punt on 4th down or go for it?
-How much money should a team spend on its starting shortstop?
+How much money should a team invest on its starting shortstop?
 Does home-court advantage really matter?
 These questions were once answered by a coach’s gut-instinct, player’s skill, or perhaps even team tradition.
-The sports industry is now turning to statistical analysis and number-based reasoning for answers.
+The sports industry is now turning to statistical analysis and data-driven reasoning for answers.
 In this course, students will focus on how analytics is utilized to guide different aspects of sports teams from game strategy to team operations and management.
-Students will learn basic analytics skills and apply them in a variety of different situations in the sports industry, ranging from in-game play calling to salary negotiations.
+Students will learn foundational analytical skills and apply them in a variety of situations in the sports industry, ranging from in-game play calling to salary negotiations.

 The Mathematical Way of Thinking